krishpatel46/krishpatel46/README.md

-- 👋 Hi, I’m @krishpatel46 or just call me Krish.
+- 👋 Hey!
+I’m @krishpatel46, a.k.a., Krish.
-- 👀 I’m interested in Software/Application development and further in AI/ML!
+- 👀 I’m interested in UI/UX designing and Application development!
-- 🌱 I've gained enough knowledge of C and have learned intermidiate C++.
-- 💻 Also, I've started learning Java.
+-  ▶ I have a good knowledge of Java, C++ and C programming languages.
+- 💻 I've built a small application using Android, where I also integrated Firebase Firestore.
+- 🌱 Currently, I am learning Web development.

 <!---
 krishpatel46/krishpatel46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.